pantheon-systems/WordPress/wp-content/plugins/wp-all-import/readme.txt

 == Changelog ==

+= 3.4.7 =
+* improvement: skip to the first specified record when importing only part of a file
+* new filter: wp_all_import_is_render_whole_xml_tree
+* new filter: wp_all_import_images_uploads_dir (add-on api)
+* bug fix: patch XSS exploit
+* bug fix: conflict with InfiniteWP
+* bug fix: update notification for Link Cloaking Add-On
+* bug fix: load functions before pmxi_before_xml_import
+* bug fix: do not re-count category terms when post imported as draft
+* bug fix: import base64 encoded images in add-ons
+* security fix - XSS exploit (Special thanks to Yuji Tounai for reporting)

 = 3.4.6 =
 * improvement: added timestamp to import log lines
 * improvement: added support for bmp images